 Intangible assets acquired individually are measured under the cost model.
 Intangible assets are stated at cost, less accumulated amortization and accumulated impairment losses.
-Included in costs are borrowing costs to be capitalized.
+These intangible assets include borrowing costs to be capitalized.

 After initial recognition, intangible assets other than goodwill and software in progress are amortized over their estimated useful lives under the straight-line method and are recognized in profit or loss, except for intangible assets with indefinite useful lives.